israelmarti/BiSpeD/README.md

 ```

 - **setrvs**
 > Measurement of radial velocities for each spectrum from the dataset using cross-correlation with templates defined by the user.
 This task can be applied for SB1 and SB2 binary systems; in the case of double-line stars, the template of the secondary companion star must also be provided.
-The only mandatory parameter is spectra file list `lis` (string).
+The only mandatory parameter is the spectra file list `lis` (string).
 >
 > Optional parameters:
 > - `ta`: spectrum template, in FITS extension with or without extension, for comparison with primary component (string);
 > - `tb`: spectrum template, in FITS extension with or without extension, for comparison with secondary component (string);
 > - `wreg`: spectral regions for cross-correlation analysis (string).
-The selected region is specified among '-' and the different regiones joined with ','; example: 4000-4090,4110-4320,4360-4850,4875-5290,5350-5900;
+The selected region is specified among '-' and the different regions joined with ','; example: 4000-4090,4110-4320,4360-4850,4875-5290,5350-5900;
 > - `keyjd`: header keyword that contains Julian Date (string);
 > - `fitcont`: continuum subtraction of spectra dataset prior to correlation analysis (boolean);
 > - `interac`: process cross-correlation interactively (boolean).